 In other words, programs that adequately prepare students for employment need to be highly relevant.
 Your employees — today and beyond — need to succeed at every level of the organization, from the frontline to management and corporate levels.

-The modern definition of high-quality education
+The modern definition of high-quality education and why it matters

 In the new normal, businesses must adapt to the evolving definition of what quality workforce education means.
 Here are key characteristics:

-High-quality education that’s truly built for the workforce requires professors and instructors who recognize the value of intimate, content-rich online environments that are designed with intention for the maximum level of engagement and understanding.
+High-quality education that’s truly built for the workforce requires professors and instructors who recognize the value of intimate, content-rich online environments that are designed with the intention for the maximum level of engagement and understanding.
 There are many universities that have already been doing this for years, like Arizona State University.
 They’ve taken the time and other resources to invest in this infrastructure and are ready to supercharge.

 A track record of student success